 The above table is consistent with the principle that satisfactory academic progress at Knox requires that a student be able to complete the graduation requirements in no more than five years with a cumulative grade point average of 2.00.

 Courses graded S/U do not count toward the grade point average in satisfactory academic progress.
 Transfer, summer study, and exam credits count toward the credit accumulation requirement, at the rate of 1/3 of a Knox term per Knox course credit.

 Students enrolling in 2.5 credits or more in a term are considered to be full-time.
 For those enrolling in fewer than three credits, each credit is counted as 1/3 of a term toward satisfactory academic progress.

 For federal purposes, full-time enrollment is defined as enrollment in 12 semester hours per academic term or 24 semester hours per academic year.
 Since one Knox credit is equivalent to 3.33 semester hours, a Knox student enrolling in 2.5 credits each of the three Knox terms would earn 7.5 Knox credits or 25 semester hours per academic year.

-Review of Satisfactory Academic Progress for financial aid purposes occurs at the end of each academic year.
-Students not making progress will not be awarded federal and/or state financial aid unless they submit a successful appeal to the Academic Standing Committee.
+Review of Satisfactory Academic Progress for financial aid purposes occurs at the end of the Spring term.
+Students not making progress will not be awarded financial aid unless they submit a successful appeal to the Office of Student Financial Services.
 The appeal must explain the circumstances that led to the unsatisfactory progress and present a plan for how the student will overcome those circumstances to regain satisfactory progress.
-If the appeal is approved, the student can be awarded aid for the following term and is placed on financial aid probation.
-The student must meet the criteria of the academic plan for that term outlined by the Academic Standing Committee in order to continue receiving financial aid.
+If the appeal is approved, the student can be awarded aid for the following term and is placed on Financial Aid Probation.
+The Academic Standing Committee may outline the criteria for an academic plan.
+The student must meet the criteria of the academic plan for that term in order to continue receiving financial aid.